kubernetes/autoscaler/cluster-autoscaler/proposals/buffers.md

 in autoscaling space will make it clear and will allow for releasing it independently of the core k8s.

-## Out of scope, may be added as follow up porposals
+## Out of scope, may be added as follow up proposals

 The initial iteration will cover basic use cases and will allow to simplify balloon pod/deployment management and allow for reduction of scheduler related